 If you have a Sentri card or another acceptable travel card, you may enter the U.S. via the Ready Lanes.
 Remember that everyone in the vehicle will need to present a Sentri card to use these lanes.
-The Sentri cards expedite the customs process since card-holders are prescreened and determined to be low risk travelers.
+The Sentri cards expedite the customs process since card-holders are prescreened and determined to be low-risk travelers.
 You can find out more about these cards by visiting the State Department website or talking to Customs officials.
-Not every border crossing, however, is equipped with Ready Lanes at this point; however, many border crossings are planning to install them since during peak times, it can take as long as two hour waiting to cross the border.
+Not every border crossing, however, is equipped with Ready Lanes at this point; however, many border crossings are planning to install them since during peak times, it can take as long as two hours to wait to cross the border.
 The Ready Lanes can cut down this time frame to ten minutes.

 For any other concerns, please check our Border Crossing Page for a complete checklist of both southbound and northbound requirements.